ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_cansips/readme_cansips-datamartcsv_en.md

 ## Data address

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 CanSIPS calculates a suite of oceanic and atmospheric indices (e.g. monsoon indices, PNA, NAO, El NINO, etc.) which can be used for seasonal climate forecasting and monitoring.

 A more ![detailed description of the indices](http://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/nwp_cansips/indices_CANSIPS_e.pdf) is available.

-The files containing atmospheric and oceanic CanSIPS indices can be accessed at the following URLs:
+The files containing atmospheric and oceanic CanSIPS indices can be accessed at the following URLs :

 __Forecast files__ :